lighttransport/nanort/examples/nanosg/README.md

 bool Scene::Commit() {
 ```

 Commit the scene.
-After adding nodes to the scene, call this `Commit` before tracing rays.
+After adding nodes to the scene or changed transformation matrix, call this `Commit` before tracing rays.
 `Commit` triggers BVH build in each nodes and updates node's transformation matrix.

 ```